berkansezer77/home-assistant/custom-cards/spotify-card-v2/README.md

 Well they are included as well.
 Just check below. 🎉
 ## Page Properties:

-- White and Dark Theme.
+- White and Dark Theme Ready.
 - Design changes on white theme.
+- Switch between white and dark modes with one click
 - Beatiful artwork design for every song.
 - Room Presence.
 Start the music in your last entered room (More effective on single occupancy)
 - Media Player controls